Skip to content

 Book of Daniel…

-BY APOSTOLOS MAKRAKIS Delivered in Concord Square the City of Athens, Greece – July 17th, 1866 Last Sunday's speech concerning the identity of our enemy according to the prophecy of St.…
+BY APOSTOLOS MAKRAKIS Delivered in Concord Square the City of Athens, Greece – August 14th, 1866 We have come to know the principles for which we are to undertake the most…

 Book of Revelation…